hr21don/The-Voyage-Of-Vanishing-Men/README.md

 ## Testing
 For testing purposes, grab sample text from https://www.gutenberg.org/ebooks/66572 to form your txt file.
-The Project Gutenberg eBook of The Voyage of Vanishing Men, by Stanley Mullen is a good starting point.
+The Project Gutenberg eBook of The Voyage of Vanishing Men, by Stanley Mullen is a good starting point ( Date Accessed: Oct 19, 2021).